Skip to main content

 January 13, 2016

 Chairman Goodlatte: The Origination Clause was the result of a contentious dispute at the Constitutional Convention between big states and small states over the structure and powers of the federal government.
 The less-populated small states feared that the Senate, where each state would have equal representation, would have little control over raising revenue.
+Indeed, all versions of the origination clause that prohibited the Senate from amending revenue-raising bills were vigorously opposed by small-state delegates.

 Date: